KanColleTool/kcsrv/README.md

     Depending on your terminal, you may need to put the email address in quotation marks.

         ./manage.py user create username user@localhost

-    NOTE: Your terminal may require you to escape the email address with quotes.
-Some terminals don't worry about it, some older ones may throw a error.
-If in doubt, enclose it with quotes to be on the safe side

 1.  **Run the development server.**
     It will run on port 5000 by default.